What is Personal Brand?waheed

 Conduct a thorough Internet search.

-when you have determined a name you like, do a web search on the name. be sure, you will find that someone else is already using that business name.
+when you have determined a name you like, do a web search on the name. be sure, that you will find that someone else is already using that business name.
 While that won’t be a total showstopper, it should give you pause.

 Get the .com domain name.